vgwb/IEEDO/docs/gamedesign/minigame_fast_reaction.md

 **Gameplay:**
 - START popup
+- timer to 60 seconds
 - a random image is show
-- you tap: YES if it the same as previous one, no if different
+- you tap: YES if it the same as previous one,  NO if different
+- if correct, ok. if wrong, you lose 5 seconds
+- if you make 10 good in a row, you increate time by 5 seconds.
 - a new image is shown
-- always faster
+- always a bit faster
-- you can make up to 3 errors
+- the game ends when timer goes to 0
 - each image is a point